Atmospheric convection

+Atmospheric convection is the vertical transport of heat and moisture in the atmosphere.
+It occurs when warmer, less dense air rises, while cooler, denser air sinks.

-Atmospheric convection is the result of a parcel-environment instability, or temperature difference layer in the atmosphere.
-Different lapse rates within dry and moist air masses lead to instability.
-Mixing of air during the day which expands the height of the planetary boundary layer leads to increased winds, cumulus cloud development, and decreased surface dew points.
-Moist convection leads to thunderstorm development, which is often responsible for severe weather throughout the world.
-Special threats from thunderstorms include hail, downbursts, and tornadoes.
+This process is driven by parcel-environment instability, meaning that a "parcel" of air is warmer and less dense than the surrounding environment at the same altitude.
+This difference in temperature and density (and sometimes humidity) causes the parcel to rise, a process known as buoyancy.
+This rising air, along with the compensating sinking air, leads to mixing, which in turn expands the height of the planetary boundary layer (PBL), the lowest part of the atmosphere directly influenced by the Earth's surface.
+This expansion contributes to increased winds, cumulus cloud development, and decreased surface dew points (the temperature below which condensation occurs).

+Convection plays a crucial role in weather patterns, influencing cloud formation, wind, and the development of thunderstorms, which can be associated with severe weather phenomena like hail, downbursts, and tornadoes.

 Overview

-There are a few general archetypes of atmospheric instability that are used to explain convection (or lack thereof).
-A necessary (but not sufficient) condition for convection is that the environmental lapse rate (the rate of decrease of temperature with height) is steeper than the lapse rate experienced by a rising parcel of air.
+There are a few general archetypes of atmospheric instability that are used to explain convection (or lack thereof); a necessary but insufficient condition for convection is that the environmental lapse rate (the rate of decrease of temperature with height) is steeper than the lapse rate experienced by a rising parcel of air.

 When this condition is met, upward-displaced air parcels can become buoyant and thus experience a further upward force.
 Buoyant convection begins at the level of free convection (LFC), above which an air parcel may ascend through the free convective layer (FCL) with positive buoyancy.
 Its buoyancy turns negative at the equilibrium level (EL), but the parcel's vertical momentum may carry it to the maximum parcel level (MPL) where the negative buoyancy decelerates the parcel to a stop.
-Integrating the buoyancy force over the parcel's vertical displacement yields Convective Available Potential Energy (CAPE), the Joules of energy available per kilogram of potentially buoyant air.
+Integrating the buoyancy force over the parcel's vertical displacement yields convective available potential energy (CAPE), the joules of energy available per kilogram of potentially buoyant air.
 CAPE is an upper limit for an ideal undiluted parcel, and the square root of twice the CAPE is sometimes called a thermodynamic speed limit for updrafts, based on the simple kinetic energy equation.